Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 At this age, the list of recommended examinations is small.
 Taking tests every 1 – 1.5 years will allow you to timely identify diseases of the blood system or an asymptomatic chronic inflammatory process.

-Main ...
-It is he who identifies and treats all pathologies of the genitourinary organs, , genital infections.
-You need to visit a urologist even at a young age at least once a year.
-Mandatory examinations for the program at least:
+Main .
+It is he who identifies and treats all pathologies of the genitourinary organs, , sexually transmitted infections.
+Even at a young age, you need to visit a urologist at least once a year.
+Minimum mandatory examinations under the program:

 • – insurance from.

-• If a man has an active sex life or is not indifferent to a tattoo, it makes sense to pass and .
+• If a man has an active sex life or is partial to tattoos, it makes sense to get And .

-Annual blood pressure measurements will make it possible to timely suspect hypertension, and the passage of fluorography will exclude tuberculosis and lung cancer.
-It is recommended to make a visit to the dentist and ophthalmologist.
-Diseased teeth in the future can cause disorders of the gastrointestinal tract or provoke infection of the whole organism.
+An annual blood pressure measurement will allow you to timely suspect hypertension, and undergoing fluorography will help rule out tuberculosis and lung cancer.
+It is recommended to visit a dentist and ophthalmologist.
+Diseased teeth can later cause problems with the gastrointestinal tract or provoke infection of the entire body.

-All previous examinations are supplemented with a mandatory ...
-After age 30, men may experience unwanted weight gain, usually due to hormonal imbalances.
-The risk of type 2 diabetes is increased.
+A mandatory requirement is added to all previous examinations. .
+After age 30, men may experience unwanted weight gain, usually due to hormonal imbalance.
+The risk of developing type 2 diabetes mellitus increases.
 The endocrinologist will definitely refer you to .

-In men of this age category, the processes for the formation of atherosclerosis, provoking a heart attack and stroke, are activated.
-The risk of myocardial infarction is especially high in patients with intense workload.
+In men of this age category, the processes of formation of atherosclerosis, which provokes heart attack and stroke, are activated.
+The risk of myocardial infarction is especially high in patients with intense work loads.
 In addition, age-related changes in blood vessels and heart begin.
-Possible manifestation of varicose veins, hernia.
+Possible manifestations of varicose veins and hernia.

 Adenoma and prostatitis are a huge problem, the threat of which has only increased at this age.
-Complex will prevent chronic pancreatitis, peptic ulcer or gallstone disease.
-If you have bad habits, poor nutrition and , you must go .
+Complex will prevent chronic pancreatitis, peptic ulcer or cholelithiasis.
+If you have bad habits, poor nutrition and , you definitely need to go .

-The main enemies of male health at this age are and cardiovascular disease.
-Therefore, the importance of the annual and the heart is saved.
-The peak mortality rate from heart failure in men is between 45 and 55 years of age.
+The main enemies of men's health at this age are: and cardiovascular diseases.
+Therefore, the importance of annual and the heart is preserved.
+Peak mortality from heart failure in men occurs between 45 and 55 years of age.

-Often, after 40 years of age in men, vision decreases, and if, in addition, headaches appear, it is a symptom of glaucoma.
-Therefore, we must not forget to visit an ophthalmologist.
+Often after 40 years of age, men's vision decreases, and if in addition headaches appear, this is a symptom of glaucoma.
+Therefore, you should not forget to visit an ophthalmologist.

-An annual study of the state of the heart remains mandatory, and Doppler ultrasonography of the lower extremities will prevent the development of thrombosis or varicose veins.
+An annual examination of the heart condition remains mandatory, and Doppler ultrasound of the lower extremities will prevent the development of thrombosis or varicose veins.

-During this period, the risk of developing cancer of any part of the gastrointestinal tract increases due to the great adherence of men to alcohol and tobacco, that is, ultrasound of the abdominal organs is more relevant than ever.
+During this period, the risk of developing cancer of any part of the gastrointestinal tract increases due to men’s high commitment to alcohol and tobacco, that is, ultrasound of the abdominal organs is more relevant than ever.
 Once every 50 years, you need to undergo an intestinal examination to exclude the development of an oncological process.
-Nice to get through .
+Not bad to go through .

-With age, the state of health should be under special control, since the risks become much greater.
+With age, your health should be under special control, since the risks become much greater.
 Tendency to thrombosis and their complications, hearing impairment, threat intestines and others are only part of the impending threat.

-Once every 2 years it is necessary to take ...
-The heart and blood vessels should be examined at a similar frequency (to assess the blood supply to the brain and lower extremities).
-It is recommended to replace fluorography with an X-ray of the lungs.
-It is also imperative to be tested for sex hormones, this will prevent ...
-What organs are done for men over the age of 50, we will consider ultrasound below.
+Must be taken every 2 years .
+The heart and blood vessels should be examined at similar intervals (to assess the blood supply to the brain and lower extremities).
+It is recommended to replace fluorography with an x-ray of the lungs.
+It is also necessary to take tests for sex hormones, this will prevent .
+We will consider below which ultrasounds of organs are performed for men over the age of 50.

-Modern ultrasound techniques allow examining any male organ cheaply and painlessly.
-Moreover, it is ultrasound diagnostics that is considered the most informative and safe of all modern methods.
+Modern ultrasound techniques allow you to examine any male organ cheaply and painlessly.
+At the same time, ultrasound diagnostics is considered the most informative and safe of all modern methods.

-TO Of course, it is desirable to undergo an examination of all organs, but even a comprehensive examination of the small pelvis, abdominal cavity and male genital organs, can detect up to 90% of all pathologies at the initial stage.
+TO Of course, it is advisable to undergo an examination of all organs, but even a comprehensive examination of the pelvis, abdominal cavity and male genital organs can detect up to 90% of all pathologies in the initial stage.

 Ultrasound of the prostate, scrotum and testicles